dailydevops/healthchecks/src/HealthChecks.SQLite/src/NetEvolve.HealthChecks.SQLite/README.md

 ### Parameters
 - `name`: The name of the health check.
-Please be aware that the name is prefixed by "SQLite" in the health check.
+Please be aware that the name is prefixed by `SQLite` in the health check.
 The prefixed Name will be used to identify the configuration object.
 - `options`: The configuration options for the health check.
 If you don't provide any options, the health check will use the configuration based approach.
 - `tags`: The tags for the health check.
 The tags `sqlite` and `database` are always used as default and combined with the user input.
 You can provide additional tags to group or filter the health checks.